Lebanon: 8 killed, thousands injured in pagers' explosion – DW – 09/17/2024

 "The enemy [Israel] stands behind this security incident," the official said, without elaborating.
 He added that the new pagers that Hezbollah members were carrying had lithium batteries that apparently exploded.

-According to DPA, the Bahman hospital in Beirut, Lebanon's capital, received more than 100 people.
+According to the German DPA news agency, the Bahman hospital in Beirut received more than 100 people.
 Some were said to be in critical condition.

 The Lebanese Health Ministry urged all hospitals across Lebanon to be on alert.
 It also advised people to stay clear of devices that might pose a threat.